Topological nodal line in superfluid $^3$He and the Anderson theorem: RESULTS

+The measurement of the gap utilizes spin-orbit interaction in Cooper pairs, which have total spin 1 and orbital momentum 1.
+As a result of this interaction, the precession frequency of spin in nuclear magnetic resonance (NMR) experiments $\omega$ deviates from the Larmor precession frequency $\omega_{\rm L} = |\gamma| H$ in the normal phase.
+Here $\gamma\approx-2.04\cdot10^6\,$rad\,s$^{-1}\,$T$^{-1}$ is the gyromagnetic ratio of $^3$He.
+In our measurements the magnetic field $\mathbf H$ is oriented along $\hat{\mathbf z}$ and the frequency shift is

+Here $\lambda_{\rm D}\sim 10^{-6}$ describes interaction of two magnetic dipoles in a pair and is approximately constant, $N_0$ and $\chi$ are pressure-dependent but temperature-independent density of states and magnetic susceptibility of normal $^3$He, respectively, and $\Delta(T)$ is the maximum gap in the energy spectrum of Bogoliubov quasiparticles.
+Examples of the NMR spectra measured in normal helium and in the polar phase at $T\approx0.2\,T_{\rm c}$ at different pressures are shown in Fig.~\ref{fshift}a.

-In the polar phase, the gap function $\Delta(T,\mu)=\Delta(T) \cos\mu$, where $\Delta(T)$ is the maximum gap along the confining strands and $\mu$ is the polar angle counted from the strand direction.
-The gap has a node at $\mu=\pi/2$, which gives rise to the Dirac nodal line in the spectrum of Bogoliubov quasiparticles on the equator of the Fermi surface.
-This nodal line is topological since the Berry phase changes by $\pi$ around the element of the line, see Fig. \ref{FominAndersonPhases} {\it top}.
-Due to the line node the density of states in the polar phase $N(\omega) \propto \omega$, which results in the cubic dependence of the free energy $F(T)-F(0)\propto T^3$ at low temperature $T\ll T_c$.
-Such cubic dependence is also extended to the gap amplitude:
+In the polar phase, the gap for arbitrary direction of momentum has the form $\Delta(T,\mathbf p)=\Delta(T) \cos\mu$, where $\mu$ is the angle between $\mathbf p$ and $\hat{\mathbf z}$.
+The gap vanishes at $\mu=\pi/2$, which gives rise to the Dirac nodal line on the equator of the Fermi surface.
+This nodal line is topological since the Berry phase changes by $\pi$ on a closed path around an element of the line for each of the two spin projections of fermions, see Fig.~\ref{polar}a and Supplementary Note 1.
+Due to the nodal line the density of states in the polar phase as a function of energy $\epsilon$ is $N(\epsilon) \propto \epsilon$, which results in the cubic dependence of the free energy $F(T)-F(0)\propto T^3$ at low temperatures $T\ll T_{\rm c}$.
+Such cubic dependence also extends to the gap amplitude\cite{MuzikarRainer1983,Sauls1995}: